 The ‘old school’ atmosphere definitely makes Tivoli a special place.
+It first opened in 1843!
 Unlike other amusement parks, Tivoli is still lit with thousands of individual light bulbs at night, rather than using neon like other parks.
 There’s a really interesting mix of older attractions and newer ones.

 Some amusement parks can be a pain to get to due to the size of the land they need to operate, but Tivoli couldn’t be any easier to reach, it’s RIGHT opposite the Central Train Station.
 There is an entrance fee to get into the park and then a multi-ride wrist band or tickets can be purchased separately OR *tip alert* buying a package online for entrance, a multi ride wristband and a meal voucher can save you around £7 ($10), making a basic meal cost all of £1 extra on the gate price of the entrance and wristband price.
 Not bad for an expensive city!
 You only need to go on 3 of the bigger rides to make the wrist band a worthwhile purchase and there is something for both young and older visitors.
 For anyone not interested in the rides, there are side shows, the gardens, plenty of food and drink outlets and during peak seasons; live music (more ‘well known’ bands on a Friday!), a ballet and the closing fireworks.

 I visited on a Saturday afternoon in June and ride queue times were small compared to major theme parks around the world.

 For more information: http://www.tivoli.dk/en/